List of informally named dinosaurs: Hironosaurus

 "Hironosaurus" (meaning "Hirono lizard") is the informal name given to an as-yet undescribed genus of dinosaur from the Late Cretaceous.
 Found in Hirono, Fukushima, Japan, it was probably a type of hadrosaur, although no subfamily identification has been made.
 The fossils are quite fragmentary, and consist of teeth and a vertebra, possibly from the tail.
 Since the fossils have never been fully described in a scientific paper, "Hironosaurus" is considered a nomen nudum.
 It was first mentioned by Hisa in an obscure 1988 publication and was later (1990) brought to a wider audience by David Lambert.
 Dong Zhiming, Y. Hasegawa, and Y. Azuma regarded the material as belonging to a hadrosaurid, but lacking any characteristics to allow more precise identification (thus indeterminate).

 Hisanohamasaurus

 "Hisanohamasaurus" (meaning "Hisano-hama lizard") is the informal name given to an as yet undescribed genus of dinosaur from the Late Cretaceous.
 It is a nomen nudum known only from teeth that first appeared in a general-audience dinosaur book by David Lambert in 1990.
 Although initially identified a diplodocid, it later re-identified as a nemegtosaurid similar to Nemegtosaurus.
 As its name suggests, its fossils were found in Japan.
 The location is part of Iwaki, Fukushima.

+Hughenden sauropod

+The "Hughenden sauropod" is an informal name given to a titanosauriform sauropod specimen (QM F6142) discovered from the Early Cretaceous (Albian) Toolebuc Formation of Australia.
+It is uncertain whether the specimen can be referred to Austrosaurus from the Allaru Formation, which overlies the Toolebuc Formation.

+I

+Imrankhanhero

+"Imrankhanhero" is an informal genus of titanosaurian dinosaurs from the Late Cretaceous (Maastrichtian) Vitakri Formation of Pakistan described by Malkani (2023) in Scientific Research Publishing, a known predatory publisher.
+The assigned fossil material includes a humerus, a femur, fibulae, a tibia, and a metatarsal.
+Caudal vertebrae found nearby may also be referrable to "Imrankhanhero".
+The intended type species is "Imrankhanhero zilefatmi."

 J

+Jeholraptor

+"Jeholraptor" is the informal replacement genus name given to the microraptorine Sinornithosaurus haoiana—resulting in the new combination "Jeholraptor" haoiana—by Gregory S. Paul in the third edition of The Princeton Field Guide to Dinosaurs in 2024.
+The S. haoiana fossil is known from the Early Cretaceous (Barremian) upper Yixian Formation of China.
+The specimen, which is nearly complete, is about 1.2 m long and was probably close to 3 kg in weight.
+Paul suggested that, due to similarities in the quadratojugal, "Jeholraptor" may have been a close relative of Wulong.

 Jiangjunmiaosaurus

-"Jiangjunmiaosaurus" is an informal name created by an anonymous author in 1987 for a possible chimaera of Monolophosaurus and Sinraptor.
+"Jiangjunmiaosaurus" (meaning "temple of the general lizard") is an informal name created by an anonymous author in 1987 for a possible chimaera of Monolophosaurus and Sinraptor.
+Paul (1988) tentatively placed "Jiangjunmiaosaurus" within Allosauridae and commented on the nasal ridges and orbital horn combining to form low, rugose-surfaced crests, and mentioned that "other excellent bones" may also be referable to "Jiangjunmiaosaurus".